Q1: Are Dietitians able to practice Insulin Dose Adjustment (IDA)?

 Yes, it is within dietitians’ scope of practice to provide and/or teach insulin dose adjustment (IDA).
 Dietitians must practice IDA within limits of their knowledge, skills, abilities and judgment, in compliance with CDBC Standards of Practice and Code of Ethics, and current evidence-informed clinical practice guidelines as well as any policies and guidelines that may be required by their employer.
 A Health Authority, hospital or health care facility may restrict the scope of practice for health care professionals.
 Dietitians must comply with employer policies related to IDA.

-Q2: Are Dietitians allowed to initiate an insulin order?
+Q2: Can I initiate an insulin order?

 No, dietitians cannot initiate an insulin order.
 Initiation of an insulin order is equivalent to “prescribing” insulin.
 In the current Dietitians Regulation, dietitians are not authorized to prescribe.

-Q4: Can I administer insulin to my patients?
+Q5: Can I administer insulin to my patients?

 No, dietitians cannot administer insulin in any setting.
 In the current Dietitians Regulation, Dietitians are not authorized to “administer” drugs.

-Q5: Am I allowed to provide my patients with free, pre-dosed insulin samples to my patients?
+Q7: Am I allowed to provide my patients with free, pre-dosed insulin samples to my patients?

 No, dietitians cannot hand out or “dispense” free, pre-dosed insulin samples to patients in any setting as insulin is a Schedule II drug in the BC Drugs Schedule Regulation.
 In the current Dietitians Regulation, Dietitians are not authorized to “dispense” drugs.
 Note: Vitamin/mineral supplements that can be purchased from non-pharmacy outlets are classified as “Unscheduled” in the BC Drugs Schedules Regulation.
 These Unscheduled vitamin/mineral Supplements can be dispensed by dietitians.
 Who else may dispense insulin?
 Registered Nurses and Pharmacists may dispense Schedule II drugs such as insulin.

-Q6: I’m a Certified Diabetes Educator who has completed competencies in Insulin Dose Adjustment and received training in Insulin Pumps, insertion of pump devices and on Continuous Glucose Monitoring.
-Am I able to insert a soft flexible cannula for insulin injection to a client with diabetes?
+Q8: Am I able to insert a soft flexible cannula for insulin injection to a client with diabetes?

-Q8: In a new work environment, such as becoming part of a mobile diabetes team, is testing a client’s blood glucose using finger prick test within my scope?
+Q10: Is testing a client’s blood glucose using finger prick test within my scope?

 Performing blood glucose monitoring using a finger prick test is considered a public domain activity.
 Being in the public domain means that the activity is not restricted to any specific health professional.
 Anyone can prick another person’s finger and draw blood, assuming consent is provided.
 RDs may perform public domain activities.
 However, as health professionals, RDs must have a dietetic-based reason to carry out these activities.
 Additionally, RDs must understand the implications of results obtained from performing these public domain activities and refer clients to the suitable health professionals when the results obtained relate to another health professional’s scope of practice (for example, a dietitian may not “diagnose” diabetes following a high blood glucose reading and should refer the client to their physician).